FriendsOfCake/crud/examples/blog.md

 ?>
 {% endhighlight %}

-And that's it.. we now got a nice REST api for our posts controller, or any other controller your application could have.
+And that's it... we've now got a nice REST API for our posts controller, or any other controller your application could have.

 ## Using the new API

-Reading posts in XML or JSON is as easy as using http://your-site-domain.com/posts.xml for XML or http://your-site-domain.com/posts.json for JSON
+Reading posts in XML or JSON is as easy as using http://your-site-domain.com/posts.xml for XML or http://your-site-domain.com/posts.json for JSON.

 ### JSON API

-By adding '.json' to your URLs CakePHP and Crud will make sure that all responses is in JSON
+By adding '.json' to your URLs CakePHP and Crud will make sure that all responses is in JSON.

 #### List posts